What Is Tongue-Tie?

 But for babies with tongue-tie, there’s a problem with the lingual frenulum.
 That’s the small stretch of tissue that connects the underside of your tongue to the bottom of your mouth.
 It might be too short and tight, or attached way up near the tip of the tongue.

 Either way, it ties the tongue in place.
 For some, it’s not much of an issue.
 For others, it can lead to problems breastfeeding.
 Later on, it can affect eating and speaking.

 Doctors don’t always check for it, and it’s not always easy to notice.
 But even if your child’s pediatrician doesn’t find it until later, it can be treated.

 Usually, the lingual frenulum separates from the tongue before your baby is born.
-But sometimes it doesn’t.
+But sometimes, it doesn’t.
 Doctors aren’t sure why.
 It may run in families.
-We do know that boys are 3 times more likely to get it than girls.
+Boys are 3 times more likely to get it than girls.